jmpoholarz/HesBackRandomizer/README.md

 problem, check the `C:\Users\<User>\AppData\Roaming\Godot\app_userdata\HesBackRandomizerGUI\logs` directory (accessible if you search `%appdata%` in the file explorer) for the full log output.

+> ⚠️ You may need to close the Randomizer GUI for the log file to appear.

 ## Also Visit: